Luxury Puglia, Italy: the insider’s guide to planning a trip that feels like a secret

 September – November

 Harvest season.
 The olive harvest begins in October and it’s genuinely one of the great sensory experiences of Italy.
-Temperatures are still warm, the crowds thin after August, and the food is at peak seasonal perfection.
-Truffle season also begins in October.
+Temperatures are still warm, crowds thin, and the food is at peak seasonal perfection.
+Truffle season begins in October too.

-Beautiful, but hot (90°F+) and crowded along the coast.
-Accommodation prices spike.
-If August is your only option, lean into the evening culture passegiata, aperitivo, late dinners and plan outdoor activities for morning.
+Beautiful but hot (90°F+) and crowded along the coast.
+If August is your only option, lean into the evening culture: passeggiata, aperitivo, late dinners, and plan outdoor activities for morning.

 This is where Puglia truly surprises.
 The accommodation landscape is extraordinary, and it’s one of my favorite parts of building itineraries here.